Introduction to the JASMIN Cloud

 In order to provide as much flexibility as possible for tenants while preserving the security of the system, the JASMIN Cloud is split into two parts (see the schematic below).
 Both parts of the JASMIN Cloud are administered through the same self-service portal, allowing tenancy admins to provision VMs as required, within the quota of their tenancy.

-The JASMIN Unmanaged Cloud is an Infrastructure-as-a-Service (IaaS) offering, and sits outside of the main JASMIN firewall.
+The JASMIN External Cloud is an Infrastructure-as-a-Service (IaaS) offering, and sits outside of the main JASMIN firewall.
 Tenants are allowed root access and have complete responsibility for all system administration tasks.
 This means that tenants are able to provision their own infrastructure (e.g. web portals, remote desktop services), but it also means that tenants are responsible for the security of their machines (e.g. patching, firewall configuration) and for managing their own users.
-Because it is outside of the JASMIN firewall, tenancies in the Unmanaged Cloud cannot directly access the Panasas fast disk, and so there is no filesystem level access to the CEDA Archive or Group Workspaces - all access to these data is via the usual external interfaces (i.e. FTP, OpenDAP, HTTP).
-However, they do benefit from a direct connection to the Data Transfer Zone (DTZ), and being close (in network terms) to the CEDA Data Services.
+Because it is outside of the JASMIN firewall, tenancies in the External Cloud cannot directly access the JASMIN storage (including PFS, and SOF), and so there is no filesystem level access to the CEDA Archive or Group Workspaces - all access to these data is via the usual external interfaces (i.e. the Object Store, FTP, OpenDAP, HTTP).
+We also have our Cluster-as-a-Service available to external cloud tenants which is a Platform-as-a-Service offering that tenants can use to deploy clusters including, an identity cluster, storage cluster (NFS), and a Kubernetes cluster.

 Both offerings have a similar network structure.
 Each tenancy has its own local network, where machines have addresses in the